 Silk- or Knit Boutonnieres

 You may not always have a florist around or it would be simply to inconvenient to take care of a boutonniere at the given moment.
 For these occasions, you may want to consider an artificial boutonniere.
-Often times, they are called silk boutonnieres. although only very few are actually made out of silk.
-As with most substitutes, the silk boutonniere is exactly that.
-You should only use it if there is absolutely no fresh boutonniere available.
-It is important that it looks realistic – it is better to go without a boutonniere than to wear one that looks obviously fake.
+Often times, they are called silk boutonnieres although only very few are actually made out of silk.
+It is important that it looks realistic, and while most look fake, we created extremely realistic boutonniere flowers.
+The advantage is that you can wear it all the time, including on travels or when no flower store is around.
+They are so much more convenient and if they are well-made they look like the real thing and it will last you for years without ever wilting.

 Moreover, you will sometimes see knit boutonnieres which may look good with more informal country attire.
-Again, it is just a substitute for the real thing but at the end of the day you have to decide whether it pleases your taste or not.
+These are just a substitute for the real thing and obviously look fake but at the end of the day you have to decide whether it pleases your taste or not.

 In Victorian and Edwardian times, boutonniere vases – sometimes ornately decorated – were one way to express one’s superior status.
 Agatha Christie’s most recent Hercule Poirot, personified by David Suchet, is set in the 1930s and shows Poirot wearing boutonniere vases on a regular basis.
 Not only do they look handsome, but also they keep your little flowers fresh, which is particularly important when wearing a delicate flower.